onap/policy-parent/docs/development/devtools/db-migrator-smoke.rst

      - 0900

 .. note::
-   The number of records added may vary depnding on the number of retries.
+   The number of records added may vary depending on the number of retries.

 With addition of Postgres support to db-migrator, these tests can be also performed on a Postgres version of database.
 In addition, scripts running the aforementioned scenarios can be found under `smoke-tests` folder on db-migrator code base.